yuki-yano/gemini-grounding-mcp/README.md

 - Enhanced citation information including:
   - Context where each citation was used
   - Confidence scores for each source (0-1 scale)
-  - Relevant excerpts from the sources
+  - AI-generated summaries from the sources
 - Proper formatting for easy reading

 Example output: